credmark/credmark-models-py/README.md

 ### data

-**1. Address:** this class is a subclass of string and holds ablockchain address.
+**1. Address:** this class is a subclass of string and holds a blockchain address.

+`Address` class is inherited from `str` to help with web3 address conversion.
+It's highly recommended to use it instead of a baremetal address.

+✔️: Address("0x7d2768dE32b0b80b7a3454c06BdAc94A69DDc7A9").checksum # checksum version to be used

+❌: Address("0x7d2768dE32b0b80b7a3454c06BdAc94A69DDc7A9") # lower case version

+❌:"0x7d2768de32b0b80b7a3454c06bdac94a69ddc7a9" # lower case version

+Example:

+        from credmark.types import (Address, Contract)

+        contract = Contract(
+            # lending pool address
+            address=Address("0x7d2768dE32b0b80b7a3454c06BdAc94A69DDc7A9").checksum,
+            abi=AAVE_V2_TOKEN_CONTRACT_ABI
+        )

 The address can be provided in lower case, upper case or checksum hex format.
 This class will normalize the address into lower case.
 Note that It can be used as a normal string but it also has a "checksum" property which returns a web3 ChecksumAddress.